Anc3vt/d2d2-framework/README.md

 - **User Input Handling:** The framework provides tools for handling user input through computer input devices, making it easy to create interactive applications.

 - **Additional Tools and Utilities:** Additional tools are provided within the project, including working with textures, sound effects, and other features inspired by ActionScript 3.0 functionality.

-# Project goal

-The goal of D2D2 is to create an easy-to-use framework for rapid development of 2D games and applications in the Java language.
-I aim to provide developers with tools that allow them to focus on the creative process and achieve desired results without unnecessary difficulties.

 # Dependency